How to Source Wholesale Golf Apparel from China

 • Size set approval, grading rules, and tolerance targets across the full size curve

-If you are developing wholesale custom golf polo shirts, keep the first version disciplined: one fabric, one fit block, and a controlled color plan.
-That is how custom golf apparel wholesale becomes scalable instead of messy.
+If you’re developing wholesale custom polos, keep the first version disciplined: one fabric, one fit block, and a controlled color plan.
+That’s how private-label sourcing becomes scalable instead of messy.

-Wholesale Women’s Golf Apparel Needs Its Own Playbook
+Wholesale Women’s Golf Apparel Needs Its Own Risk Checklist

-If wholesale women’s golf apparel is part of your plan (many buyers also type it as wholesale womens golf apparel), do not assume it is a simple extension of men’s patterns.
+If wholesale womens golf apparel is part of your plan, don’t assume it’s a simple extension of men’s patterns.

-Women’s skorts and dresses are high-return categories when details are guessed instead of engineered.
-Ask specifically about:
+Women’s skorts and dresses can become high-return categories when details are guessed instead of engineered.
+Treat this as a separate risk checklist and ask specifically about:

 • Pocket engineering (phone pocket stability and distortion under load)